Sonny Carter

 Manley Lanier "Sonny" Carter Jr., M.D.
-(August 15, 1947 – April 5, 1991), (Capt, USN), was an American chemist, physician, professional soccer player, naval officer and aviator, test pilot, and NASA astronaut who flew on STS-33.
+(August 15, 1947 – April 5, 1991), (Capt, USN), was an American physician, professional soccer player, naval officer, aviator, and NASA astronaut who flew on STS-33.

 Early life and education

-Sonny Carter was born on August 15, 1947, to parents Manley L. Carter and Elizabeth C. Carter in Macon, Georgia, but considered Warner Robins, Georgia to be his hometown.
+Carter was born on August 15, 1947, to parents Manley L. Carter and Elizabeth C. Carter in Macon, Georgia, but considered Warner Robins, Georgia, to be his hometown.
 He graduated from Lanier High School in Macon in 1965, and during his high school years was actively involved in the Macon-based Troop 19 of the Boy Scouts of America, where he also served a term as Senior Patrol Leader, the highest leadership position for a young man in that BSA troop, and earned its highest rank of Eagle Scout.

 Carter received a Bachelor of Arts degree in Chemistry from Emory University in Atlanta in 1969, and a Doctor of Medicine degree from there in 1973.
 During his time at Emory, Carter was a brother in the Alpha Tau Omega fraternity.
 After completing Emory University School of Medicine in 1973, Carter completed internship in internal medicine at Grady Memorial Hospital in Atlanta.

 Athletic career

 Carter played collegiate soccer and ran track while an undergraduate at Emory University.
 During his senior season, he was captain and most valuable player of the soccer team.
 In addition to his intercollegiate athletic career, Carter was an intramural wrestling champion.
 He played professional soccer while he attended medical school.
-In 1970, he signed with the Atlanta Chiefs of the North American Soccer League, for which he played three seasons.
+In 1970, he signed with the Atlanta Chiefs of the North American Soccer League (NASL), for which he played three seasons.

 Navy service

 In 1974, Carter entered the U.S. Navy and completed flight surgeon school in Pensacola, Florida.
 After serving tours as a flight surgeon with the 1st and 3rd Marine Aircraft Wings, he returned to flight training at Beeville, Texas, and was designated a Naval Aviator on April 28, 1978.
-He was assigned as the senior medical officer of the aircraft carrier USS Forrestal, and in March 1979 completed F-4 training at VMFAT-101 in Marine Corps Air Station Yuma, Arizona.
+He was assigned the senior medical officer of the aircraft carrier USS Forrestal, and in March 1979 completed F-4 training at VMFAT-101 in Marine Corps Air Station Yuma, Arizona.
 He was subsequently reassigned as a fighter pilot, flying F-4 Phantoms with Marine Fighter Attack Squadron 333 (VMFA-333) at MCAS Beaufort, South Carolina.
 In 1981, he completed a nine-month Mediterranean cruise aboard USS Forrestal with VMFA-115.
 In September 1982, he attended U.S. Navy Fighter Weapons School (TOPGUN) and then served as the 2nd Marine Aircraft Wing standardization officer and F-4 combat readiness evaluator at MCAS Cherry Point, North Carolina.
 He then attended the U.S. Naval Test Pilot School, graduating in June 1984.

 Carter logged 3,000 flying hours and 160 carrier landings.